Correlation Between VanEck Vectors and Vanguard ESG

 The main advantage of trading using opposite VanEck Vectors and Vanguard ESG positions is that it hedges away some unsystematic risk.
 Because of two separate transactions, even if VanEck Vectors position performs unexpectedly, Vanguard ESG can make up some of the losses.
 Pair trading also minimizes risk from directional movements in the market.
 For example, if an entire industry or sector drops because of unexpected headlines, the short position in Vanguard ESG will offset losses from the drop in Vanguard ESG's long position.

-The idea behind VanEck Vectors Moodys and Vanguard ESG US pairs trading is to make the combined position market-neutral, meaning the overall market's direction will not affect its win or loss (or potential downside or upside).
+The idea behind VanEck Vectors Moodys and Vanguard ESG Corporate pairs trading is to make the combined position market-neutral, meaning the overall market's direction will not affect its win or loss (or potential downside or upside).
 This can be achieved by designing a pairs trade with two highly correlated stocks or equities that operate in a similar space or sector, making it possible to obtain profits through simple and relatively low-risk investment.

 Check out your portfolio center.

 Note that this page's information should be used as a complementary analysis to find the right mix of equity instruments to add to your existing portfolios or create a brand new portfolio.
-You can also try the Portfolio File Import module to quickly import all of your third-party portfolios from your local drive in csv format.
+You can also try the Cryptocurrency Center module to build and monitor diversified portfolio of extremely risky digital assets and cryptocurrency.

 Other Complementary Tools